-I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby consult on my intention to publish the Regulations for the Management of Mercury in South Africa, developed in terms of section 25(3), read with section 47(1) of the National Environmental Management Act, 1998 (Act No. 107 of 1998), as set out in the Schedule hereto.
+I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby give notice of my intention to publish the Regulations for the Management of Mercury in South Africa, developed in terms of section 25(3), read with section 47(1) of the National Environmental Management Act, 1998 (Act No. 107 of 1998), as set out in the Schedule hereto.

-The draft Mercury Regulations are intended to manage and regulate mercury in South Africa, and to domesticate the Minamata Convention on Mercury (the Convention), of which South Africa is a party and which was ratified in 2019.
-The objectives of the draft Mercury Regulations are in line with the objectives of the Convention.
+The Regulations for the Management of Mercury in South Africa (draft Mercury Regulations) are intended to manage and regulate mercury in South Africa, and to domesticate the Minamata Convention on Mercury (the Convention), of which South Africa is a party and ratified in 2019.
+The draft Mercury Regulations are in line with the objectives of the Convention.
 The purpose of the draft Mercury Regulations is to eliminate the anthropogenic releases of mercury, to manage processes releasing mercury into the environment, to phase out mercury added products, to phase down dental amalgam and to regulate mercury storage facilities, including mercury added products as listed on the annexures of the Minamata Convention.